-Our guest blogger and fellow sailor, Georgina Moon, is back with more helpful tips and recommendations for your next boat holiday in Greece.
+Our guest blogger and fellow sailor, Georgina Moon, is back with more helpful tips and recommendations for your next sailing holiday in Greece.
 Having sailed in Greece many summers, Georgina is our go-to expert for all things Greek.
-From guiding us through Greek tavernas to dream island hopping itineraries, Georgina continues to share her passion and insider info for an unforgettable sailing trip in Greece.
+From guiding us through Greek tavernas to dream island-hopping itineraries, Georgina continues to share her passion and insider info for an unforgettable sailing trip in Greece.
 This month, we invite you to join Georgina in the west of Greece to discover the charming towns, beaches and coastal villages that you can visit at these suggested Ionian anchorages.

 A Dozen Amazing Ionian Anchorages

 When you charter a yacht from Lefkas, one of the pleasures is to spend a day at anchor.
 Swimming off the boat is a delight, as the water in Greece is so clear, and ideal for snorkelling.
 Even if you don’t fancy wearing a face mask, snorkel and fins, you can just float about in the beautiful turquoise water and admire the surrounding views, or swim ashore and sit on the beach.
 Alternatively, after a cooling swim, you could take the dinghy ashore and explore further.